 Unconsciously, you pick up beliefs of your family and friends and assemble a robust personality full of traits that should be you.

 When you meet a new person, you display your best qualities and enhance the parts of you that you wish you had.
-Other words, you sell an illusion to the other person.
+In other words, you sell an illusion to the other person.

 A little longer into a relationship, all these masks begin to tremble as the other person stop believing in them.